apache/curator-site/community/releasing-curator.md

 ## Stage the Apache Release

-1. At the root of your Curator directory, find the target directory.
+1. At the root of your Curator directory, find the `target` directory.
-2. In the directory you will now find 3 files that need to be staged:
+2. In the directory, you will now find 3 files that need to be staged:
    * apache-curator-X.X.X-source-release.zip
    * apache-curator-X.X.X-source-release.zip.asc
    * apache-curator-X.X.X-source-release.zip.sha512
-3. These files must be put into the staging directory (svn co https://dist.apache.org/repos/dist/dev/curator/)
+3. These files must be put into the staging directory (`svn co https://dist.apache.org/repos/dist/dev/curator/`)
    * Create a directory for the release
    * `cp` the files to this directory
    * Remove any old release directories via: `svn rm`